Guide 14 chapters

 WasteHigh (reaching non-targets)Lower (targeted delivery)

 CTV doesn’t replace broadcast for everyone.
 Major market saturation still benefits from broadcast reach.
-But for most firms, CTV delivers better efficiency and measurement.
-See CTV vs broadcast for law firms for a deeper comparison.
+But for most firms under $100K/month in media spend, CTV delivers better efficiency.
+For firms already running streaming TV advertising, the data confirms it.

 CTV vs. Google Ads